epw/consensus/consensus_voices.md

 * **Code N** Newsworthy event

 No matter how injured you are, if you physically push yourself while injured, the injuries may get worse.
 Being strenuous with a cracked rib is just asking to end up with a punctured lung after all.
-(MCs note the Adjust a Status Track move) This is especially true when your status track has hit (crossed off) Code 30 of below.
+This is especially true when a status track has hit (crossed off) Code 30 of below.
 We call this state "slipping."
 When a status track is slipping, the MC may advance that track as a soft move, in response to the normal course of play, where otherwise advancing a status track that is not slipping is usually a hard move.
-For your health track this represents injuries that will kill you without medical attention.
+For the health track this represents injuries that will kill without medical attention.
 A punctured lung, a cracked skull, the type of things if you just try to rest and recuperate will end up killing you.
-Note how this means the more you are injured, the faster you slip towards Code N.
+Note how this means the more someone is injured, the faster they slip towards Code N.

-Code N, as noted above is a Newsworthy Event, which means something large enough to make headlines (at least for the newspaper of your character’s life) has happened, and is almost always irrevocable.
-In the case of your health status track, this often means death.
-If you take harm that would put you at Code N for your health track, you roll the Death Move.
+Code N, as noted above is a Newsworthy Event, which means something large enough to make headlines (at least for the newspaper of a character’s life) has happened, and is almost always irrevocable.
+In the case of the health status track, this often means death.
+If a player's character takes harm that would put them at Code N for their health track, the player rolls the Death Move.

+\end{Narrator}

+\begin{Player}

 Each time you mark off a Code of health, you should write an idea of what the injury is that came from the harm on the line next to that code.
 For code 50, this could be as simple as a sprained wrist.
 For code 30 we might see an injury like blood loss or a gunshot wound.
 Code 10 is often reached from a number of compounding or untreated injuries, and therefore might not look on its own like the character is at death’s door, but with the other listed injuries, it should be clear that they can not easily continue.

+\end{Player}

+\begin{MC}

 Harm follows from the fiction.
-The MC can use the following levels of harm to reference when **dealing damage**:
+You can use the following levels of harm to reference when **dealing damage**:

-* **0 Harm **Small cuts
+* **0 Harm** Small cuts

 * **1 Harm** A solid punch